1911 T208 Fireside Baseball Cards

-T208 cards were inserted one at a time inside packages of Cullivan's Fireside scrap tobacco.
-The Thomas Cullivan Company was a small tobacco business in Syracuse, New York and it's likely the distribution didn't reach far beyond that city, as T208 cards are among the scarcest of all the mainstream T-series cards.
-They are tough to find as type cards, let alone a complete set.
+1911 T208 Fireside Baseball cards were inserted individually inside packages of Cullivan's Fireside scrap tobacco.
+The Thomas Cullivan Company was a small tobacco business in Syracuse, New York.
+It's likely the distribution didn't reach far beyond the city as T208 cards are among the scarcest of all the mainstream T-series cards.
 The fact that Jefferson Burdick (author of the American Card Catalog) grew up in Syracuse and was a child at that time probably accounts for the reason the cards were catalogued in the first place.

-There are only 18 cards in the set, which commemorates the 1910 World Series champion Philadelphia Athletics.
-Every card features a member of the team, including most of the key players and manager Connie Mack.
-In all, five cards feature Hall of famers.
+Featuring only 18 cards, the 1911 T208 Fireside Baseball set commemorates the 1910 World Series champion Philadelphia Athletics.
+Every card covers a member of that title team, including most of the key players and manager Connie Mack.
+In all, T208 features five Hall of Fame players.

-The pictures and players from the T208 set are also used in both the E104-1 and D359 Williams Baking cards.
-These cards aren't as tough as Fireside cards but can cause some confusion with newer collectors.
-However, each set can be properly identified by the advertising on their backs.
+Although the T208 cards are scarce, the images may look familiar as the pictures and players from the 1911 T208 Fireside Baseball set are also used in both the E104-1 and D359 Williams Baking cards.
+These cards aren't nearly as tough to track down as Fireside cards but can cause some confusion with newer collectors.
+However, each set can be properly identified by the advertising on card backs.